The Different Types of Surfing Waves You Should Know About

 Surfing is a way of life, and once you get hooked on it, there is no coming back.

-When you are all packed with the essentials for your next surfing adventure, let's take a look at the types of waves that you might get to face.
-There are seven basic types of surfing waves, and you need to have an idea about each of them before you charge them on your surfboard.
+Before embarking on your next surf trip, let's take a look at the types of waves that you might encounter.
+There are several types of surf breaks, and you need to have an idea about each of them before you charge them on your surfboard.

 1. Beach breaks

 Beach breaks are the ones where the waves break over a sandy bottom.
 The sand and the shape of the seabed shifts, which means the quality and shape of the waves at the beach are liable to change.

 Many times, you can see a promising sandbank stay there for months, while at other times it will disappear within a matter of days.
 Certain beaches are known for producing consistently great sandbanks.
 The waves that you get as a result of the sandbanks are either powerful and hollow or gentle and long, depending on the time of the year.

 Find out how to read a wave.
 The right way!